With Task Board Member Permissions you're able to control what others can see and edit when you share your boards with others.

 3. Edit a member's permission settings by tapping on the drop down menu.
 You will then be given the choice to choose from: Admin, Default, Assigned Tasks and Read Only.

-    4. Once you are ready to apply the Task Board member permissions, tap Create Task Board to complete the process.
+4. Once you are ready to apply the Task Board member permissions, tap Create button to complete the process.

 Changing Permissions of Existing Task Board Member:

 1. As a Task Board progresses and requirements change, you may decide that you want to edit the permission capabilities of an existing project member.
 Tap the 3 dots in the top right-hand corner then tap Task Board Details in the drop-down menu to edit permission capabilities.